catkin/catkin_tools/docs/advanced/catkin_shell_verbs.rst

 Provided verbs are:

 - ``catkin cd`` -- Change to package directory in source space.
-- ``catkin source`` -- Source the develspace or installspace of the containing workspace.
+- ``catkin source`` -- Source the devel space or install space of the containing workspace.

 Full Command-Line Interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^